Anan51/TDTbot/wit_data/zones/reach/encounters/blood_puddle.md

 -------------
 tdt$blood_drink

 You hesitantly cup your hands and drink from the pool.
-It taste bitter but you feel it resonate with your pulse. (gain +25% ❤️ and + 25%🔷)
+It taste bitter but you feel it resonate with your pulse. (gain +:heart: and +:large_blue_diamond: to your max)